-5.3 A simple experiment
+4.3 A second experiment

 An experiment requires a control and a treatment.
 We will use MyTestExp1 as the control.
-To reduce the chances to make a mistake we will copy MyTestExp1 to configure the treatmet.
+To reduce the chances to make a mistake we will copy MyTestExp1 to configure the treatment.
 Start by copying the MyTestExp1 directory:

 '''

-cd modips1/config/ORCHIDEE_OL
+cd modipsl/config/ORCHIDEE_OL

 cp -r MyTestExp1 MyTestExp2

 cd MyTestExp2

 rm Job_MyTestExp1 run.card Script

 '''